Hot Tub Holidays

 Middle of month = High demand

-Good Friday on the 18th, Easter Sunday and Easter Monday on the 20th and 21st together with the end of term school holidays means April will likely see lots of couples, families and friends taking short and long breaks.
+Good Friday on the 3rd, Easter Sunday and Easter Monday on the 5th and 6st together with the end of term school holidays means April will likely see lots of couples, families and friends taking short and long breaks, especially at the start and end of the month.

 Beginning of the month = Medium demand